-With the proposed RA1 and RA5 Modified, widening along the mainlines of I-26, I-20 and I-126 would occur and move the outside travel lanes closer to receptors within neighborhoods along these roadways.
-Within the Columbiana community, noise receptors are expected to be impacted for both RA1 and RA5 Modified.
-Refer to Chapter 3.5 and the Noise Technical Report in Appendix I for additional information on potential noise impacts.
+With the proposed RPA and the Refined RPA, widening along the mainlines of I-26, I-20 and I-126 would occur and move the outside travel lanes closer to receptors within neighborhoods along these roadways.
+Within the Columbiana community, noise receptors are expected to be impacted for both the RPA and the Refined RPA.
+Refer to Chapter 3.5 and the Noise Technical Report in Appendix J for additional information on potential noise impacts.

-Within the Columbiana community, both RA1 and RA5 Modified would result in the relocation of two residential properties, located within the Country Walk Apartments along Jamil Road, west of I-26.
+Within the Columbiana community, the RPA would result in the relocation of two residential properties, located within the Country Walk Apartments along Jamil Road, west of I-26.
 These residential properties consists of two apartment buildings with 10 units each and provides space for 20 families at full occupancy.
-Partial residential acquisitions are not anticipated.
-For non-residential properties, RA1 and RA5 Modified would result in the relocation of three tenants.
-Partial acquisitions of nonresidential properties are anticipated for RA1 and RA 5 Modified.
-Refer to Appendix H for relocation information.
-SCDOT is committed to continuing to work with affected communities throughout the design process.
+For non-residential properties, the RPA would result in the relocation of three tenants and one billboard.